 “Our best virtual networking experience was in our last customer event when we had a scratch artist prepare cartoons of people while they listened to sessions.
 It was such a fun experience that didn’t require a lot of logistical preparation (in a global event) and resembled the less serious elements of in-person events that were lost in the transition to online,” she explains.

-For Noa, knowing virtual networking events were successful comes back to one key factor: attendee feedback.
+For Noa, knowing virtual networking events were successful comes back to one key factor: open and honest attendee feedback.

 “We look at attendee feedback as the main factor to track event success, although some of our events are TOFU so I don't expect conversations with them in the short term,” she explains.